zhousy1/zhousy1.github.io/content/_index.md

         - Second Prize, The 2nd Beautiful Notebook Selection Competition of Northwestern Polytechnical University, Northwestern Polytechnical University, in 2016
         - Second prize, 2021 Proposal Solicitation Competition of Beihang University, in 2021

-      # subtitle: Scholarships
-      # text:
-      #   - **National Scholarships**, Ministry of Education, China, in 2021
-      #   - National Scholarships, Ministry of Education, China, in 2018
-      #   - National Scholarships, Ministry of Education, China, in 2017
-      #   - National Scholarships, Ministry of Education, China, in 2016
-      #   - The First Prize Scholarship, Beihang University, Beijing, China, in 2021
-      #   - The First Prize Scholarship, Beihang University, Beijing, China, in 2020
-      #   - The First Prize Scholarship, Northwestern Polytechnical University, Xi'an, China, in 2018
-      #   - The First Prize Scholarship, Northwestern Polytechnical University, Xi'an, China, in 2017
-      #   - The First Prize Scholarship, Northwestern Polytechnical University, Xi'an, China, in 2016

-      # view: compact

   # - block: markdown
   #   id: honors
   #   content: